syncedtoblog/syncedtoblog.github.io/_posts/2019-12-13-Buddha-Enlightenment-Tree.md

 ---
 layout: post
-title: You Can Visit the Tree Where the Buddha Found Enlightenment
+title: The Tree Where the Buddha Found Enlightenment
 img: images/2019-12-13-Buddha-Enlightenment-Tree-1.jpg
 ---